paulveillard/cybersecurity-pki/PKI-Architecture.md

 ### `5.1 - PKI Architecture #1: Public CA`

+When most people think of PKI architecture, their minds automatically go to public CAs.
+This includes companies like DigiCert, Sectigo, Entrust, and hundreds of others globally.
+However, the overwhelming majority of certificates are issued by a half dozen or so leading CAs.

+Public certificate authorities are publicly trusted because they adhere to specific industry rules and requirements.
+As such, they’re able to issue certificates that are also publicly trusted by operating systems, browsers, and mobile devices.

 ### `5.2 - PKI Architecture #2: Private CA (Internal CA)`

 ### `5.3 - PKI Architecture #3: Managed PKI (mPKI or PKI-as-a-Service)`